Ways to Get Involved

 Each school ELAC has the opportunity to elect at least one member to the District English Learner Advisory Committee (DELAC).
 If you are interested in joining DELAC, please contact both your school principal and Nancy Lai at nlai@alamedaunified.org.

-Prior committee members will be asked to rejoin, and a membership application is being prepared to encourage membership to ensure a diverse community of stakeholders represent this committee.
+Prior committee members will be asked to rejoin, and a membership application is being prepared to encourage membership to ensure a diverse community of stakeholders represents this committee.
 If you have not yet received an invitation to apply, please contact Randhir Bains at rbains@alamedaunified.org.

 Citizen Bond Oversight Committee

-The Bond Oversight Committee monitors implementation of the District’s bond-funded construction projects.
+The Bond Oversight Committee monitors the implementation of the District’s bond-funded construction projects.
 These projects are planned and designed with input from school communities.
 Information about the current Measure I Bond Oversight Committee is available here.

 State law governs the types of community members that can join a Bond Oversight Committee (e.g., a parent, a senior citizen, and a business representative).
 Please see our Bond Oversight Committee web page for more information.